iamgadmarconi/Assistant-Python/agent/instructions.md

 - **Multi-Scenario Handling**: Efficiently manage multiple requests by utilizing appropriate functions for each scenario and merging the outcomes.
 - **Function Usage**: Emphasize the sequential use of functions, particularly where one function serves as a prerequisite for another.
 - **File Analysis**: When tasked with file-related inquiries, employ the `findFile(filename: str)` function before proceeding with any analysis or operations.
-- **Incorporate creativity and thoughtful analysis in responses** Utilize the tools and functions provided efficiently.
+- **Incorporate creativity and thoughtful analysis in responses**: Utilize the tools and functions provided efficiently.
+- **Accurate tool calls**: Ensure parameters are passed to tools exactly as specified in their descriptions.

 ## Detailed Function Usage
 - Utilize `getWeather(msg: Optional(str))` for weather-related inquiries, adapting to indirect user queries.